kouta-kun/duckdb-hexhammdist/README.md

 build/release/test/unittest --test-dir . "[hexhamm]"
 ```

 Building the test task compiles the whole DuckDB tree, while make release/all/debug only compile as much as required for an extension.
+Additionally, `make ext-only` builds the extension in shared library mode.
+This can generate issues when used with a distribution/official release, so it is not recommended.

+The `make perf-test` task compares performance of the scalar and vectorized versions, currently the vectorized version barely matches the average performance of the scalar version and ocasionally has slightly better worst-case performance.
+According to the DuckDB devs in the Discord, both scalar and vectorized functions are automatically parallelized by DuckDB so it's possible that they've both reached peak performance through it.

 ## Usage
 ```bash